Vumerity (diroximel fumarate)

 Other things to know about Vumerity

 Before starting Vumerity, you should talk to your doctor about all drugs (prescription and over the counter), supplements, and vitamins you are taking.
 Some drugs or supplements may interfere with each other.
 This means both drugs may work less well, or you may have serious side effects.
 While taking Vumerity your doctor may adjust the doses of some of the other drugs you take.1-3

 - Take dimethyl fumarate (Tecfidera)

 - Have low white blood cell counts or an infection

-Complete blood counts and liver function tests should be done before initiating therapy with Vumerity.
-Monitoring should be continued every 6-12 months during treatment.1-3
+Your doctor will take complete blood counts and liver function tests before you begin therapy with Vumerity.
+They will then continue to monitor you every 6 to 12 months during treatment.1-3

 Before beginning treatment for MS, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.

 For more information, read the prescribing information of Vumerity.